asilbekashirov/ortus_extension/README.md

+# NOTE!
+This extension is tested on `Chrome` browser only.
+On other `Chromium` based browsers it may work with errors. `Firefox` currently is not supported

 # Description

 ### This extension aims to make ORTUS website more beautiful & easier to interact with.
 It does not send you data to anyone else & only runs on `https://*.rtu.lv/*` domains.
 To install this extension follow the instructions below: